briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # Other Social Engineering Attacks
+- <u>Misinformation</u>: inaccurate information shared unintentionally (i.e. spreading incorrect info about COVID 19 "solutions" like gargling chlorine)

+- <u>Disinformation</u>: intentional spread of false information to deceive or mislead (i.e. spread of lies to divide people for the 2016 election)

 - Spreading misinformation through advertisements, social media, etc. in order to cause confusion and division

 - Brand impersonation can be used through pop ups (i.e. "You Won!" message), ads, etc.

+- Tailgating involves an attacker following a authorized user through a access control vestibule without the victim aware of it.
+Piggybacking is deliberately letting a unauthorized person access to a building or vestibule (i.e. using your access card to open the door for a delivery person)

 # Memory Injections